 Meredith Cheatwood is a visual artist and creative writer located in Norfolk, Virginia.
-She earned a high honors Bachelor of Arts degree in Studio Art and English with a Spanish language minor from Wake Forest University in 2018.
-During this time, she was the editor-in-chief of the on-campus literary publication, 3 to 4 Ounces, and had several poems and art pieces published.
-She was also represented each year in on-campus gallery shows.
-At Wake she had the opportunity to study abroad in London as well as Salamanca, Spain, where she painted two public murals.
-Following her graduation, she moved to Seattle where she lived for a year and a half as a working artist, practicing her craft alongside a sales associate position at Artist & Craftsman Supply.
-She gained a great breadth of knowledge about materials and archival techniques and had the opportunity to represent herself professionally in the Seattle arts community.
-When she returned to Virginia, she began her own small business, Meredith Cheatwood Fine Art (MCFA) and manages all sales, commissions, marketing, and graphic design responsibilities involved.
-She also acts as the social media administrator for another local creative business, Waverleigh Creative.
-Meredith has experience in scriptwriting, technical writing, traditional and contemporary poetry, and is currently working on a novel that is expected to reach completion in early 2021.
+She earned a high honors Bachelor of Arts degree (Studio Art/English with a Spanish minor) from Wake Forest University in 2018.
+During that time, she studied abroad in London, England and Salamanca, Spain, where she painted two public murals.
+Following her graduation, she moved to Seattle, Washington and lived for a year and a half as a working artist, practicing her craft alongside a retail position at Artist & Craftsman Supply.
+She learned about materials and techniques and was able to represent herself professionally in the Seattle arts community.
+When she returned to Virginia, she began a small business, Meredith Cheatwood Fine Art (MCFA) and manages all sales, commissions, marketing, and graphic design responsibilities.
+She is also the social media administrator and graphic designer for another local business, Waverleigh Creative.
+Meredith has had work featured in several galleries across the United States, including Marin Society of Artists, Art Fluent, Las Lagunas Gallery, Remarque Print Workshop, and Hera Gallery.
+She has experience in scriptwriting, technical writing, traditional and contemporary poetry, and is currently working on a novel that is expected to reach completion in early 2021.

-As I explore my identity as a working artist, I am learning to challenge the boundaries between different media of artmaking that I have practiced throughout several years of studio art education.
-As a result, I am constructing a body of work that combines techniques and materials pulled from drawing, painting, and traditional photography, as a few examples.
-These works integrate multiple layers of acrylic and graphite rendering with found elements and textures that function similarly to how readymade "artifacts" relay narratives in collage, sculpture, or installation work.
-Neither referential nor abstract, these paintings follow an original, semi-observational method that combines specific subjects alongside non-representational and often geometric themes.
+As I explore my identity as a working artist, I challenge the boundaries between different media of artmaking that I have practiced throughout several years of studio art education.
+I combine techniques and materials pulled from drawing, painting, and traditional photography, as a few examples.
+I follow a semi-observational method that combines specific subjects alongside non-representational and often geometric themes.
 I take risks with “classroom” understandings of color, composition, or shape and emphasize the similarities between different media that converse via the formal elements of artmaking.

-Being a creative writer as well as a visual artist, I also incorporate textual elements in my work, breaching the bound-ary between written language and visual imagery.
-In combining these modes of creative expression, I hope to accelerate their role in the impact and distinctiveness of the overall piece while also exploring my growing curiosities about my artistic practice.
-As I continue working in this vein, I am mindful of my portfolio’s experimental aesthetics but do not seek to refine this toward a converging, harmonious body of work.
-Rather, I hope to continue questioning and venturing, pushing the bounds of my decision-making as I disrupt traditional parameters of genre and discover the exciting and intricate possibilities that lie in their synthesis.
+Being a creative writer as well as an artist, I often incorporate textual elements in my work, breaching the boundary between written language and visual imagery.
+In combining these modes of creative expression, I accelerate the impact and distinctiveness of my work while exploring my practice.
+As I continue working in this vein, I hope to continue questioning and venturing, pushing the bounds of my decision-making as I disrupt traditional parameters of genre and discover exciting possibilities in their synthesis.